amahadi/pyenvilder/README.md

 To know more about different stuffs about virtualenv, visit their [Official Page](https://virtualenv.pypa.io/en/stable/installation/)
 ### Some Observations
-Not that you have successfully completed all the steps above(Which is a lot!!! :sweat:), let's talk why we took so much trouble to do all this things instead installing python using just `$ sudo apt-get install python3`.
+Now that you have successfully completed all the steps above(Which is a lot!!! :sweat:), let's talk why we took so much trouble to do all this things instead installing python using just `$ sudo apt-get install python3`.
 It will get much clearer by going through the following scenarios:
 #### Scenario #1
 Suppose you are a python web developer.
 You use `django` or `Flask` for your web development.
 Now, you have done lets say, Project_A with python version 3.6.0, so you have python 3.6.0 installed in your local workstation.
 Now you are required to do an project lets say Project_X in python 3.7.0 but you also have to give some support to Project_A, what should you do?
 Should you uninstall python 3.6.0 and install 3.7.0 for Project_X?
 It's a bad idea because Project_A may break in the newer version of python.
 Also it's not quite possible to upgrade Project_A.
 The solution is `pyenv`.
 You can assign different versions of python using pyenv.
 To demostrate this, let us install another version of `python` using `pyenv`. ***Remember to deactivate the virtualenv.***
 ```